wadefagen/waf.cs.illinois.edu/index.md

 ### Overview

 I teach in the Department of Computer Science at The University of Illinois.
 I am a teacher first, who also loves to understand and share data through interactive data visualizations and providing data through accessible data sets.
-In this work, my passions are at the intersections of interactive computing, data science, and design.
-My website is broken down into three major areas:
+My passions are at the intersections of interactive computing, data science, and design -- I teach, work, and dream at this intersection.
+My website is divided into three major areas:

 - [**Teaching**](/teaching/) includes all of my classes that I teach, both on-campus at The University of Illinois and online via the Coursea platform.
-I believe in free, open-access to educational materials and you will find a collection of my course notes and videos of lectures.
+I believe in free, open-access to educational materials and you will find a collection of my course notes and videos of lectures on each course website.

 - [**Projects**](/projects/) includes all of my data visualizations, open-source software, datasets, and academic collaborations.
-I am proud to have collaborated with hundreds of students individually in creating this work, though independent studies, senior projects, and their senior thesis, to help build the next generation of experts.
+I am proud to have collaborated with hundreds students individually in creating this work, though independent studies, senior projects, and their senior thesis, to help build the next generation of experts.

 - My [**about page**](/about/) includes a short bio, my CV, picture, and other bits I find cringe to write about, but it's expected on a website such as this.